Skeletal Muscle Index (SMI)

 Biometric Data

-[ Awaiting anthropometric data for sarcopenia risk calculation ]
+[ Awaiting biometric data for sarcopenia risk calculation ]

 Research: SMI vs Functional Aging